-The best way for black-owned businesses to succeed is by supporting black-owned businesses, Busby says.
+Busby believes the best way for Black-owned businesses to succeed is by supporting Black-owned businesses.
 And while that may seem obvious, it really requires all consumers to work to seek them out.

 “We do have to take the extra step,” he says.
 “When we look, we can find.”